lgeurts/lgeurts.github.io/about.md

 ![KNAV Austria](/assets/C2ADV01.jpg)

 I am a self-employed DevOps and Cloud Platforms Engineer, living in the central north of France.
 In a former life I was a Microsoft PFE, T3 Escalation Engineer at Dell, Support Escalation Engineer at HP.
-The list goes on up to 1995.
+The list goes back to 1995.

 Learned a lot and met amazingly talented people  of which I can call some a close friend.
 Sounds great?
 It is.
 But I also discovered I could not imagine me doing the same old 'new' things for the rest of my life.
 Personal growth; stepping out of the comfort zone has always been my primary drive and what's better than having to depend on your own, on your own intuition?
 So, I jumped into the deep, resigned and switched to the uncertainty of a one-man show.
 And love every minute of it.